multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 ARKit is a framework so it needs to be imported into a Unity to create AR apps.

-Go to this link, download the [ARKit 2.0 installer](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/downloads/) and open it in Unity.
+Go to this link, and download the [ARKit 2.0 installer](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/downloads/).

 ![image](/assets/img/ARKittutorialscreenshots/13.32.57.png)